Creating a New Kind of Doctor

 About

-B. Alan Rampy is an associate professor with appointments in the Departments of Diagnostics and Medical Education at Dell Medical School.
-His educational background includes a doctorate in neuroscience and cognition and a Bachelor of Arts. in experimental psychology, both from The University of Texas at Dallas.
+Alan Rampy is an associate professor with appointments in the departments of Diagnostic Medicine and Medical Education at Dell Medical School.
+His educational background includes a doctorate in neuroscience and cognition and a Bachelor of Arts in experimental psychology, both from The University of Texas at Dallas.
 He further earned the degree of Doctor of Osteopathy at the University of North Texas Health Science Center at Fort Worth, and he holds national certification as an anatomic pathologist with the American Board of Pathology.
-Rampy serves as co-director of the first-year course, Mechanisms of Disease.

 “In examining a disease, we gain wisdom about anatomy and physiology and biology.
 In examining the person with disease, we gain wisdom about life.”